KireinaHoro/jsteward.moe/content/Networking/he-ipv6-on-machine-with-native-ipv6.md

 On a machine with native IPv6 that's working quite well (e.g. CERNET2), it's usually desirable to set the host's default IPv6 route to go through native IPv6.
-Yet the cheap `/48` address block offered by HE Tunnelbroker can be useful if one wish to assign IPv6 addresses through VPN.
+Yet the cheap `/48` address block offered by HE Tunnelbroker can be useful if one wishes to assign IPv6 addresses through VPN.
 This article mainly serves as a memo for achieving the following goals:

  - native IPv6 should work just fine (i.e. `default` route untouched)